 Not all materials are created equal.
 Although it’s important to look at the type of material and whether it adds to your tree’s design, it’s equally crucial to check the quality of the fabric and make sure it blends with your tree.

 Pro tip: Choose material that’s thick and heavy enough to cover the base without detracting from the tree’s theme.
 Light or very thin fabric will not properly conceal the base of your tree.

 Christmas trees come in all sorts of shapes and sizes to best match the available space in your home.
-There’s everything from the Oregonian Slim —a tall, skinny tree for areas with high ceilings and little floor room—to the Classic Fraser Fir that features a more traditional look and requires more space for its width and everything in between.
+There’s everything from the Oregonian Slim —a tall, skinny tree for areas with high ceilings and little floor room—to the Classic Fraser Fir, around 6.5 feet tall, that features a more traditional look and requires more space for its width and everything in between.

 The right tree skirt should complement the overall size and shape of the tree and not take away from it.

 Pro tip: When measuring floor space to know what tree size would fit, allow a six-inch buffer beyond the width of the tree—that extra six inches of space is for your Christmas tree skirt.

 Most traditional tree skirts maintain the round or doughnut shape that we are usually accustomed to.
 These days, modern skirts are changing that custom—some tree skirts are scalloped, while others are shaped like stars.